ediarum/ediarum.WEB.template/README.md

 For a full documentation of the features of ediarum.WEB see here: <https://github.com/ediarum/ediarum.WEB>.

-An **introduction** how to use ediarum.WEB is available at https://www.ediarum.org/docs/ediarum-web-step-by-step/index.html.
+An **introduction** how to use ediarum.WEB is available at <https://www.ediarum.org/docs/ediarum-web-step-by-step/index.html>.

+For more information about application development for eXist-db see <http://exist-db.org/exist/apps/doc/documentation>.

 ## Development